Gravitational wave and electroweak baryogenesis with two Higgs doublet models: Electroweak sphaleron

-where, $H_n$ is the Hubble constant at the nucleation temperature $T_n$.
-In this study, we consider the sound waves in the plasma~\cite{Hindmarsh:2013xza,Hindmarsh:2015qta} and the magnetohydrodynamic turbulence (MHD)~\cite{Hindmarsh:2013xza,Hindmarsh:2015qta} that are believed to dominate the gravitational wave production during the phase transition, with the energy density spectrum from the sound waves simulated by the sound-shell model~\cite{Hindmarsh:2015qta}.
 The Electroweak sphaleron in the CP-violation 2HDM at zero temperature has also been studied previous at zero temperature, see Ref~\cite{Grant:2001at,Kastening:1991nw}.
 Since the CP-violation operators have ${\it null}$ contributions to the sphaleron energy~\cite{Gan:2017mcv} and also phase transition dynamics as previous studies, we therefore perform the Electroweak sphaleron calculations inside the vacuum bubble with CP-conserving 2HDM.
 In this study, we employ the spherically symmetric ansatz and conduct the Electroweak sphaleron energy closely following the approach given in Ref.~\cite{Klinkhamer:1984di,Manton:1983nd}.
 The configuration space are spanned by the following functions:

 where $A_i$ are SU(2) gauge fields, $A_{i}=\frac{1}{2} A_{i}^{a} \tau^{a}$, $v=\sqrt{v_1^2+v_2^2}$, and $U(\theta, \phi)$ is defined as

 Adopting the $A_0 = 0$ gauge, the Electroweak sphaleron energy function can be obtained as: